| |

 Key Takeaways

-• Assess your camper’s layout and nail down your actual needs before jumping into DIY projects or upgrades.
+• Assess your camper’s layout and identify your specific needs before starting any DIY projects or upgrades

-• Hunt for multi-functional solutions that blend storage, seating, and decor to stretch your space.
+• Focus on multi-functional solutions that combine storage, seating, and decor to maximize your limited space

-• Layer lighting and add personal touches to make things cozy and homey.
+• Layer different lighting options and personal touches to create a cozy atmosphere that feels like home

 Getting Started: Assessing Your Small Camper Interior

-This means looking at my current layout, figuring out what’s non-negotiable versus just “nice to have,” and collecting ideas that fit my lifestyle.
+This means taking a honest look at my current layout, figuring out my must-haves versus nice-to-haves, and gathering ideas that actually fit my space and lifestyle.

 Evaluating Layout and Essential Needs